0xViking/D_D-Discord-Channels/README.md

 # Developer Dao discord channels simplified view

---- If you want to update any channel data you can raise issue or just do tha change and raise PR ---
+--- If you want to update any channel data you can raise issue or just do the change and raise PR ---

 After following the steps mentioned below you can see output of the D_D discord channels as below.